 The privacy and security of your personal information is very important to us so we want to assure you that your information will be properly managed and protected by us at all times.
 Please read this privacy notice carefully as it explains how we may collect and use your personal data.

 This privacy notice may vary from time to time so please check it regularly.
-This privacy notice was last updated on xxxxxxxx.
+This privacy notice was last updated on 27th July 2021.

 How to contact us